 When we use legitimate interest as the legal grounds to process your data, we must take your own interests into account.
 We must carry out what is called a “Legitimate Interest Balancing Test”.
 This means we and our clients must “balance” our legitimate interest to process your data for marketing purposes against your rights and interests and the potential impact on you of the proposed marketing activity.

 We take data protection law and your rights extremely seriously.
 All the staff who work at CACI receive regular training in data protection and information security.
 We have very strict data security policies and systems that conform to the highest international security standards (ISO 27001) and which are independently audited on a regular basis.
-We have a culture of putting the consumer first and ensuring your data privacy rights are protected.
+We have a culture of putting data security first and ensuring your data privacy rights are protected.

 We will only keep data about you for as long as we need it for the purposes for which we use it.
 For example, the edited Electoral Register is compiled afresh every year.
-We only use the most recent version, collected in the previous 12 months, when we supply data to our clients for them to contact you.
-In addition, we hold another five years of data for use in matching to our clients’ customer files and for checking they have the right postal address for you.
-This data is not used for contact purposes.
+We only use the most recent version, collected in the previous 12 months, when we supply name and address data to our clients for them to contact you.
+In addition, we hold another five years of data for use in matching to our clients’ own customer files and for checking they have the right postal address for you.
+This older data is not used for contact purposes.

 CACI adheres to all the main industry standards on how personal data is used for marketing.
 These include “suppression schemes” where consumers have opted not to receive postal marketing or telephone marketing calls.
-We are active and involved members of the UK’s Direct Marketing Association (DMA) and abide by the DMA Code of Conduct.
+We are active and involved members of the UK’s Data and Marketing Association (DMA) and abide by the DMA Code of Conduct.
 We do not process special category data (see above) or data on children.

 We believe that the marketing products and services that we provide to our clients benefit consumers like yourself.
 We hope you agree.
 But we always want you to have the final say.